Segs/Segs/Projects/CoX/docs/README.md

    In the SEGSAdmin window, there is a section titled `Server Setup`.

-   To setup your copy of SEGS click each of the following buttons and follow the on screen instructions:
+   To setup your copy of SEGS click each of the following buttons and follow the on screen instructions.
+If setup is successful, a green checkmark will appear next to the button.

    1. **Generate Config File**